FACTBOX-Sports events around the world hit by coronavirus pandemic

 * The women's world ice hockey championships in Canada were cancelled. * The speed skating world championships in Seoul were postponed until at least October.

 * The March 16-22 world figure skating championships in Montreal were cancelled.
-(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, Amy Tennery in New York, Robert Muller in Prague and Gene Cherry in Raleigh; Editing by London editing team)
+(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Amy Tennery in New York, Andrew Both in Cary, North Carolina, Robert Muller in Prague, Gene Cherry in Raleigh and Frank Pingue in Toronto; Editing by London editing team)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)